hallpaz/MLforNewMedia/docs/datadrivengraphics.md

 ### Multiview images

 Another way we can use images to represent 3D data is to work with a set of regular images from different viewpoints of the same object or scene.
 With a multi-view representation, we don't have any geometric data as we have in RGB-D, but with a sufficient amount of images we might be able to infer it.
-By working with multiples points of views we are also able to reduce noise, incompleteness, occlusion and illumination problems on data [XX].
+By working with multiples points of views we are also able to reduce noise, incompleteness, occlusion and illumination problems on data [XX]

 ### Voxels

 Voxels are a natural extension to 3D of the ideia of a 2D pixel.
 It's a way to encode volumetric data in a regular grid in the three-dimensional space by describing which cells are occupied and which are not.
 We can extend this representation to encode, for instance, viewpoint information by classifying the occupied cells into visible, occluded or self-occluded.

 The simplicity of this representation comes at the cost of a high memory footprint as we have to store data for both occupied and unoccupied voxels.
-By using a hierarchical data structure such as an octree, we can have varying-sized voxels and use less memory to represent unoccupied space or low detailed .
+By using a hierarchical data structure such as an octree, we can have varying-sized voxels and use less memory to represent unoccupied space or low detailed.

 ### Point Clouds